When you need to restore data from a backup, first open your backup and switch to its Snapshots tab. Then simply perform

 Restoring Data to Other Connections

 Skyvia allows you to restore data from a backup to another connection.
 The connection must be to the same kind of the cloud application, that the data are backed up from.
-This means that, for example, if you have backed up data from Salesforce, you can restore them to another Salesforce organization, but not to Dynamics 365 or other cloud application.
+This means that, for example, if you have backed up data from Salesforce, you can restore them to another Salesforce organization, but not to Dynamics 365 or other cloud applications.

 To restore data to another connection, select the necessary data and click Restore.
 Then click Insert Records and select a connection to restore data to.